3 Empire and Jim Crow

 A History class at the Tuskegee Institute, 1902.

 Washington was both praised as a race leader and criticized as an accommodationist to America’s unjust racial hierarchy.
 He argued that blacks should focus on education and entrepreneurship instead of directly challenging segregation and Jim Crow.
-This public position of conciliation toward white supremacy concealed Washington’s efforts to assist African Americans in their legal and economic struggle for racial justice.
 In addition to founding and leading Tuskegee, Washington published a handful of influential books, including the autobiography Up from Slavery (1901).
 Washington was also active in black journalism, working to fund and support black newspaper publications, many of which sought to counter W.E.B.
 Du Bois’s growing influence.

 W.E.B.
 Du Bios, 1911.